2025 WHO-Funded Study..Linking Cell Phone Radiation to Cancer in Animals (ICBE-EMF Press Release)

 Conclusion

-Exposure to EMFs from a Wi-Fi router caused significant calcium dysregulation in skin-exposed
+Exposure to EMFs from a Wi-Fi router caused significant calcium (changes) in skin-exposed

 References: